 Customer Review: “Best outdoor pants I’ve owned.
 Withstood mud, rain, and snow, and still look great.
 Super comfortable for long hikes.”

-Carrying your survival gear requires a backpack that’s spacious and comfortable.
+Carrying your survival gear—including the best canteens for every adventure—requires a backpack that’s spacious and comfortable.
 The Osprey Atmos AG 65 features an anti-gravity suspension system that makes heavy loads feel lighter.
+The weight of your backpack should ideally be around 25% of your body weight to avoid exhaustion.

 Key Features: